aasif-iqbal/Javascript-In-Depth/situation_base_questions/YenDigital2.md

-## Suppose we have api/v1/ and we are writing api/v2 for the same. there are some code writin in api/v1 that will need on api/v2 .
+## Suppose we have api/v1/ and we are writing api/v2 for the same. there are some code written in api/v1 that will need on api/v2 .
 Also we don't want to affect api/v1.and we add some code on api/v2.
 How do we write this.

 To develop `api/v2` while reusing code from `api/v1` without affecting `api/v1` and adding new functionality to `api/v2`, you need a structured approach to code organization, versioning, and modularity.
 Below is a detailed guide on how to achieve this: